billba/topical/README.md

 In addition to helping your application implement the *Topics* abstraction, *Topical* has a few helpers which make life easier for you bot builders:

-* `consoleOnturn` wraps `ConsoleAdapter`'s `listen` method, injecting in a `conversationUpdate` activity at the start of the conversation.
+* `consoleOnTurn` wraps `ConsoleAdapter`'s `listen` method, injecting in a `conversationUpdate` activity at the start of the conversation.
 This helps you share the same bot logic between Console bots and Bot Framework bots.

 In every topic:
 * `this.text` is a shorthand for `this.context.activity.text.trim()` -- it is `undefined` if the activity type is not `message`